One of my lightbulb moments on The Path to financial independence came from asking myself this question about money:

 At a personal level, there have been many times in my life where I wondered: where has it all gone?
 In my youth, I had a talent for irresponsible drinking (it’s important to have hobbies).
-Many times, I’ve turned out my pockets the morning after the night before and experienced a sense of disorientation.
-That sense of dismay when you discover that The Beer Pixies have shaken you down and emptied your wallet.
+Many times, I’ve turned out my pockets the morning after the night before and experienced that sense of dismay when you discover that The Beer Pixies have shaken you down and emptied your wallet.

 More recently, older and (ahem) wiser, The Escape Artist has been on the other side of the bar.
 Last summer, I worked as a barman at a wedding.
 This gave me a front row view to see where it goes.

 Guests would weave up to the bar, order half a dozen shots of tequila or sambuca or whatever.
 Some would then immediately forget their drinks: wandering off in an alcoholic haze and leaving them on the bar.
 The waste was shocking.
-When it comes to alcohol, people will drop £50+ on a round of drinks without even thinking.
-And this was not Paris Hilton or a member of the Royal Family getting married, this was Joe and Joetta Normal.
+When it comes to alcohol, people will drop a days wages on a round of drinks without thinking.
+And this was not a celebrity wedding, this was Joe and Joetta Normal.

-Why do we do this to ourselves?
+Why do we do this?
 Perhaps its because, in the immortal words of Travis Mills: “it’s too good to be young and stupid”.
 Even when we’re not really young…or stupid.

 If you think about what society looked like in the 1950s, it was mostly pretty good in the West.
-(The Escape Artist was not there so I’m relying on second hand evidence here).
-Apparently, for the most part, we had food, houses, jobs, children, friends etc etc. Zoom forward to the current day and things look remarkably similar in many ways.
+Apparently our parents / grandparents had food, houses, jobs, children, friends etc etc. Zoom forward to the current day and things look remarkably similar in many ways.

 We still have food, houses, jobs, children, friends etc. So you could be forgiven for wondering where all the extra income has gone?
 In some ways life is better now (the internet was painfully slow in the 1950s) but I’m more struck by the similarities than the differences.
 For example: